nyirsh/KTUI/README.md

 `stackable`: if set to `true`, the miniature will count ow many tokens of the same kind have been applied to it `secret`: if set to `true` makes the token only visible to the miniature's owner, after being applied to it, until it is clicked on.
 Useful for secret roles specific tokens (ie. Interloper)
 * If the token is not recognizing the right face completely (so it's not like face up and face down are mixed up), try to re-import your model from scratch and change the value of `face_coordinate` to a different one before experimenting with `face_up_limit` too

+## Bundling tokens together
+If you wish it is also possible to bundle all the tokens up into a single state-driven token.
+To do so, make sure that all the tokens you're about to bundle up together have the proper tags / scripts / descriptions before merging them all together in the same state

 ## Reserved names
 Please do not use, under any circumstances, the following names/descriptions for your tokens: